Freemasons

 About the Freemasons Grant Programme

+The Freemasons Fund was established with Gloucestershire Community Foundation in 2010.
 Their original investment was matched by the government as part of the Office of the Third Sector’s Grassroots Grants endowment building programme for Community Foundations.

 The Freemasons Grant Programme supports initiatives for older people, people with disabilities and young people facing disadvantage.
 This programme is open to organisations in Gloucestershire and South Gloucestershire.